heiswayi/Termie2/README.md

 # Termie2

 Termie2 is an **updated version** of [Termie](http://termie.sourceforge.net/) (David McClurg, 2008), an open source clone of Termite.
-It is useful for monitoring a serial port or logging output from an RS232 communication device.
+It is useful for monitoring a serial port connection or logging an output data from a RS232 communication device.

 ![Termie2](http://i.imgur.com/3BF6DeV.png)